config-syncer/config-syncer/docs/concepts/what-is-kubed/_index.md

 ---
-title: What is Kubed
+title: What is Config Syncer
-description: What is Kubed
+description: What is Config Syncer
 menu:
   product_kubed_{{ .version }}:
     identifier: what-is-kubed
     parent: concepts
-    name: What is Kubed
+    name: What is Config Syncer
     weight: 10
 menu_name: product_kubed_{{ .version }}
 ---